milca-p/milca-p/README.md

 <p align="center">
-  I'm Milca.
-I'm a Computer Science student at Univali and I work in the Data field.
+  I'm Milca, a Computer Science student at Universidade do Vale do Itajaí currently working in the data field.
 </p>

 ---